How To Dispose Of Your Face Mask

-With many of us protecting ourselves, our friends, and neighbours by wearing face masks to prevent the spread of COVID-19, there comes the question of how to safely dispose of them.
+With many of us protecting ourselves, our friends, and neighbors by wearing face masks to prevent the spread of COVID-19, there comes the question of how to safely dispose of them.
 Unfortunately many people have taken to throwing them away like common trash when it is time to get a new one.
 The implications of throwing the masks on the ground aside, improperly removing the mask can lead to further spreading the virus to yourself and others.

 Safely Removing Your Mask